 However, if they were to skip out on too much of that sleep, they wouldn’t have the proper recovery that enables their “little” bodies to change so drastically.

 It may seem strange to you at first when you bring your Great Dane puppy home to let them sleep most of the day, but remember that it is important for healthy growth.

 The fact that they sleep a lot makes it much easier for you to monitor them as their awake periods will be far fewer.

-It is especially important to monitor downtime and playtime with your Great Dane puppy because they are clumsy and prone to destruction.
+Monitoring downtime and playtime with your Great Dane puppy is especially important because they are clumsy and prone to destruction.

 How Much Sleep Should Great Dane Puppies Get?

 Great Dane puppies can be expected to sleep around 18-20 hours per day until they reach about 3 months in age.
 This can be alarming when you first bring home your Great Dane puppy as you expect them to be bouncing off the walls and playing all of the time.

 After about 3 months of age, they may start to sleep just slightly less, but they may still sleep up to 18 hours.
 On average, even adult Great Danes will sleep between 14-16 hours daily.